docker-library/mysql/README.md

 ## `MYSQL_ALLOW_EMPTY_PASSWORD`

 Set to `yes` to allow the container to be started with a blank password for the root user. **NOTE:** Setting this variable to `yes` is not recommended unless you really know what you are doing, since this will leave your MySQL instance completely unprotected, allowing anyone to gain complete superuser access.

+## `MYSQL_ROOT_HOST`

+By default, MySQL creates the 'root'@'localhost' command.
+This account can only be connected to from inside the container, requiring the use of the docker exec command as noted under `Connect to MySQL from the MySQL Command Line Client`.
+To allow connections from other hosts, set this environment variable.
+As an example, the value "172.17.0.1", which is the default Docker gateway IP, will allow connections from the Docker host machine.

 # Notes, Tips, Gotchas